Signs that a Layoff May Be Pending

 Pay attention to the dates covered by the reports you are reviewing!
 These reports document past performance which may, or may NOT, be a good indicator of the future.

-If the stock price consistently keeps dropping over many months (or years!), that's not a good sign.
+If the employer is a company with publicly-traded shares of stock, watch the price of the stock.
+Stock price consistently dropping over many months (or years!) is not a good sign.
 The stock market may be wrong, but it may be right...

-- Is the company "on the market" or being acquired by another company?
+5. The company has announced it's "on the market" or is being acquired by another company.

 About the author...